mgnsk/evcache/README.md

 // Fetches an existing value or calls the callback to get a new value. result, err := c.Fetch("key", time.Minute, func() (string, error) {
+	// Possibly a very long network call.
+It only blocks write access to this key.
-	return "value", nil
+	// Read access to the key is always non-blocking. return "value", nil
 })